School

 You will develop your knowledge of writing in English as you read, and discuss and respond creatively to a range of great literary texts.
 We’ll teach you how to read and analyse poetry and short stories, as well as how to compare past and modern texts in the same genres.

-You'll have the opportunity to work with an experienced writer on a final-year writing project and, beyond the curriculum, you’ll be part of Leeds Trinity's acclaimed writing culture, taking part in events like our annual Writers' Festival and monthly open mic nights.
+You'll have the opportunity to work with an experienced writer on a final-year writing project and, beyond the curriculum, you’ll be part of Leeds Trinity's acclaimed writing culture, taking part in events like our annual Writers' Festival, monthly open mic nights and podcasting.

 Why study with us?